 Winning at content management is about enabling developers and content creators to stay flexible and minimize silos.
 Our winter product release focuses on core tools for enhancing the authoring experience and for deep customization of the Contentful platform.
 Here is what’s included:

 Finally, developers can easily deliver content across all digital channels and customer touchpoints.
-By building an integrated authoring hub, organizations have a scalable way to create, optimize and deliver content across their projects.
+By building an integrated authoring hub, organizations have a scalable way to create, optimize, deliver and otherwise streamline content operations across their projects.

-The traditional rich text editor is universally loved for its intuitive, point-and-click interface and we include it on our list of default editing widgets.
+The traditional rich text editor is universally loved for its intuitive, point-and-click interface.
+We include it on our list of default editing widgets.
 The Contentful implementation of the rich text concept, however, comes with a number of additional capabilities.

 More than half of Contentful customers have used some kind of extension or custom widget in their space.
 These run the gamut from fields with built-in SEO URL generators and label pickers to full-blown integrations serving Apple Music or Shopify merchandise results within an entry for in-context commerce.